Eastland (Charlotte neighborhood): Mass transit

 Eastland serves as a transit hub with the Eastland Community Transit Center, located in the same lot as the former Eastland Mall.
 Additionally, the site serves as a future terminus for the CityLYNX Gold Line streetcar, linking the future redevelopment of the previous site of the Eastland Mall with Uptown Charlotte.

 Roads

 The major thoroughfares in Eastland are Albemarle Road, Central Avenue, and North Sharon Amity.
-It is also in close proximity to Independence Boulevard, giving direct access to Uptown Charlotte, Matthews, and Monroe.
+It is also near Independence Boulevard, giving direct access to Uptown Charlotte, Matthews, and Monroe.

 Rail

 Eastland is bordered by the Aberdeen, Carolina and Western Railway to the north, traveling between Charlotte to Aberdeen, North Carolina and Gulf, North Carolina.

 Education and libraries

 School systems

 Residents of Eastland attend Charlotte-Mecklenburg Schools, including Lawrence Orr Elementary, Windsor Park Elementary, Eastway Middle School, and Garinger High School.
 A new Charter School opened in Eastland, occupying the building that was once a Hannaford.
 The school would later close in January 2015, citing financial difficulties.
 In April 2016, the Charlotte-Mecklenburg School System purchased 11.4 acres of the former Eastland Mall site, for a future K-8 language immersion school that would also help relieve overcrowding at the nearby Albemarle Road Elementary and Albemarle Road Middle schools.